 Army doctor Captain Brian Pockley (Pictured above) rushed to Williams’ aid.
-Captain Pockley, the son of a distinguished Macquarie Street surgeon and a gifted athlete, quickly realised the seriously wounded Williams needed to be taken back to the HMAS Berrima.
+Captain Pockley, the son of a distinguished Macquarie Street surgeon and a gifted athlete, quickly realized the seriously wounded Williams needed to be taken back to the HMAS Berrima.

 Without thinking, Pockley took off his Red Cross armband and gave it to the reservist carrying Williams as cover from German fire.

 No longer with that protection, the doctor himself was shot and wounded.

 Williams and Pockley were both taken back to the Berrima.

 Both men died within an hour of each other, the first Australians to die fighting for their country in the Great War.
 Another 60,000 would die before the war was over.

 The wireless stations were destroyed, allowing those troopship convoys to leave Australia largely unhindered.

 most of the photo’s supplied were from a private collection and donated by the New Guinea Volunteer Riffles ex members association